OwenCochell/cursepy/docs/source/install.rst

 Installation via pip
 ====================

-You can install capy using pip like so:
+You can install cursepy using pip like so:

 .. code-block:: bash

-    $ pip install capy
+    $ pip install cursepy

 To learn more about PIP and installing third party modules in general, check out the `Tutorial on installing packages <https://packaging.python.org/tutorials/installing-packages/>`_.